ZhiangChen/gps_vio/README.md

 ```

 #### Real world
-We have Pixhawk 2 with an RTK GPS and an Intel NUC as a companion computer.
-A Realsense T265 tracking camera is connected with the Intel NUC.
+We have Pixhawk 2 with an RTK GPS, an Intel NUC as a companion computer, and a Realsense T265 tracking camera connected with the Intel NUC.
 First, PX4 and Realsense T265 need to be launched on the Intel NUC
 ```
 roslaunch px4 px4.launch
 roslaunch realsense2_camera rs_t265.launch